amitchell05/100-days-of-code/log.md

 **Thoughts**: Tomorrow, it will be time to style it and bring a design to life for my resume website.
 I'm nervous, but this project is another important step that can help me become a front-end web developer.

+### Day 50: October 11, 2020

+**Today's Progress**: Halfway done with the 100-day challenge, but it will not be the end of my coding journey.
+I've added some styling to my resume website for CoderGirl's Assignment 4!

+**Thoughts**: I ended up working on coding at night until 1 a.m. again.
+Beside my wonky sleep schedule, I enjoyed working on a project that is more based on front-end development.
+Becoming a front-end web developer is my goal, but I still worry if I will be creative enough.
+It's inspired by a free design I found online, only applying snippets I like.
+Hopefully, with time, I'll be able to feel more artistic with web design, like I feel I am with art. #CodeNewbie

 ## Saved Example

 ### Day 1: June 27, Monday